cscott/3d-melltorp/README.md

 Follow the Ikea instructions for assembling the bottom table.
-After assembly, flip the table upright and unscrew the four allen-head bolts attaching the table top to the leg assembly.
-Slide four printer leg holder pieces (part 2a) over the corners of the table, inserting the white Ikea spacers into the cutouts provided, then reattach the table top using the allen-head bolts.
+After assembly, flip the table upright and unscrew the four allen-head bolts attaching the tabletop to the leg assembly.
+Slide four printer leg holder pieces ([`melltorp-above-wrap.stl`]) over the corners of the table, inserting the white Ikea spacers into the cutouts provided, then reattach the tabletop using the allen-head bolts.

 <br clear="both" />
 <img src="./imgs/IMG_20171101_024427.jpg" width=150 align="right"/>

-Alternatively, you could use part 2b and screw the leg holders directly into the table top.
+Alternatively, you could use [`melltorp-above.stl`] and screw the leg holders directly into the table top.

 <br clear="both" />